ahpohl/froniusd/README.md

+> **⚠️ This repository has been superseded by [fronius-bridge](https://github.com/ahpohl/fronius-bridge).
+Please use that project for future development and updates.**

 # Froniusd

 Although Fronius provides a nice web application in the cloud and a mobile application which shows graphs and a history of the produced energy, I still would like to fully own my data and be able to store the data without dependence on a third party service.
 Hence the motivation to utilize the Modbus data export function of my Fronius inverter to store the data locally in TimescaleDB and Grafana for visualisation.